-We came to podcast “For All Mankind!”
-Dan Moren and Jason Snell have the right stuff… to watch Apple TV+’s space drama and talk about it every week.
-Dramatic things are always happening around the vending machine, if you didn’t notice.
+We came to podcast “For All Mankind” — and “Star City,” too.
+Dan Moren and Jason Snell have the right stuff to watch Apple TV’s space dramas and break them down episode by episode.
+Dramatic things are always happening around vending machines, if you didn’t notice.
 Podcast art by Thom Zahler.

 People also subscribe to these shows.